-Here we break down our greenhouse gas emissions for financial year 2019/20 (FY20) and discuss what we are doing to record, manage and reduce them.
+Here we break down our greenhouse gas emissions for financial year 2020/21 (FY21) and discuss what we are doing to record, manage and reduce them.

-We also produce an annual Greenhouse Gas Emissions Inventory Report [ pdf 741.28 KB ] and are adopting Task Force on Climate-related Financial Disclosures (TCFD) standards.
+We also produce an annual unknown file and are adopting Task Force on Climate-related Financial Disclosures (TCFD) standards.
 Our three-year TCFD adoption plan is set out in our Annual Report.

-Enabling the move towards an increasingly renewable electricity system is the biggest contribution we can make to reducing our emissions.
-We continue to investigate opportunities for the reduction of transmission losses for components which Transpower has the ability to control.
-However, we foresee that associated emissions will continue to decrease following an increase in renewable generation.
-We have also commenced a comprehensive programme to investigate how we can reduce our Scope 3 supply chain emissions over the coming years.
-You can read more about this and our wider FY21/22 sustainability strategy here.
+Enabling the move towards an increasingly renewable electricity system is the biggest contribution Transpower can make to reducing its emissions.
+Transpower will continue to investigate opportunities for the reduction of transmission losses for components under its control.
+However, Transpower foresees that associated emissions will continue to decrease following an increase in renewable generation.
+It has also commenced a comprehensive programme to investigate how it can reduce Scope 3 supply chain emissions over the coming years.
+You can read more about this in Transpower’s Sustainability Strategy.

-To date, our target has been to reduce emissions directly under our control.
-This includes SF6 usage, fuel use (including vehicle emissions), and energy usage in our buildings and sub-stations.
-Against a 2005 baseline of 8,710 tCO2-e, our goal is to cut these emissions by 60% by 2030.
-In FY20, they totalled 5,840 tCO2-e which was a 33% reduction.
+To date, Transpower’s target has been to reduce emissions directly under its control.
+This includes fugitive SF6 and other gases, fuel use (including vehicle combustion), and energy usage in its buildings and substations.
+Against a 2006 baseline of 8,710 tCO2-e, the goal is to cut these emissions by 60% by 2030.
+In FY21, in-scope controllable emissions totalled 6,108 tCO2-e, a 30% reduction from base levels.